asle/hp_800_g1_mini_hackintosh/README.md

 ## USB port mapping
 I have enclosed the USBports.kext derived from hackintool.
 It should work on your PC of this model.

+## config.plist changes
+I had a lot of different errors mostly related to "com.apple.AppleFSCompressionTypeDataLess load succeeded" and kernel panics.
+Coming from Clover I found the equivalent to
+"usb fixusbownership" which is "ReleaseUsbOwnership -> YES" in OpenCore.
+This seemed to fix those problems.
+And to be honest I don't remember all changes I did.
+You will see the [OC sanity checker](https://opencore.slowgeek.com/) complain about those changes :-)

 ## Wifi - Bluetooth
 I am using the BCM94360NG from FENVI.
 This requires no extra kexts to work as it is recognized as a native card.